defold/doc/docs/en/manuals/live-update-scripting.md

 2. You need to store the archive online (e.g. on S3), where you can download it from.
 3. Given a collection proxy name, you need to figure our which archive(s) to download, and how to mount them
 4. At startup, we try to load the level.
-5. Use `collectionproxy.get_resources()` to inspect the proxy's excluded-content metadata.
+5. In this archive-publishing workflow, use `collectionproxy.get_resources()` to inspect the proxy's excluded-content metadata.
 It returns `{}` until the relevant package manifest is mounted, and a non-empty table of resource hashes after mounting.
 These hashes describe dependencies; the result does not itself verify that every data blob is available.
 6. If the proxy uses Live Update content and the matching archive is not mounted yet, we download and mount it before loading the proxy.
 7. Make a http request and download the archive to `download_path`
 8. The data is downloaded, and it's time to mount it to the running engine.